Roche/pyreadstat/README.md

 #### Reading datetime and date columns

 SAS, SPSS and STATA represent datetime, date and other similar concepts as a numeric column and then applies a display format on top.
-There are two kind of numeric values possible for STATA and SAS: one being the number of days since some origin;
+Roughly speaking, internally there are two possible representations: one for concepts with a day granularity or above (date, week, quarter, year, etc.) and those with a second granularity (datetime, time, hour, etc).
-(this can be converted to a python date object) and the other being the number of seconds (SAS) or milliseconds (STATA) since that origin (this can be converted to a python datetime or time object).
-In the case of SPSS the numbers are expressed always as the number of seconds since the origin.
+The first group is suceptible to be converted to a python date object and the second to a python datetime object.
-The origin is different for SPSS vs SAS/STATA.

 Pyreadstat attempts to read columns with datetime, date and time formats that are convertible to python datetime, date and time objects automatically.
-However there are other formats that are not convertible to any of these formats, for example SAS "YEAR" (displaying only the year), "MMYY" (displaying only month and year), etc.
+However there are other formats that are not fully convertible to any of these formats, for example SAS "YEAR" (displaying only the year), "MMYY" (displaying only month and year), etc.
 Because there are too many of these formats and these keep changing, it is not possible to implement a rule for each of those, therefore these columns are not transformed and the user will obtain a numeric column.

-There are two options for each reader function: extra\_datetime\_columns and extra\_date\_columns that allow the user to pass these datetime or date formats, to transform the numeric values into datetime or date python objects.
-Then, the user can format those columns appropiately (for example extracting the year only to an integer column in the case of 'YEAR' or formatting it to a string 'YYYY-MM' in the case of 'MMYY'.
-The choice between datetime or date columns depends wether the column is expressed in days/seconds (SAS-STATA/SPSS) and can be transformed to a python date object or in seconds/milliseconds (SAS-SPSS/STATA) and can be transformed to a python datetime object.
-The user has to decide which one is best.
+In order to cope with this issue, there are two options for each reader function: extra\_datetime\_columns and extra\_date\_columns that allow the user to pass these datetime or date formats, to transform the numeric values into datetime or date python objects.
+Then, the user can format those columns appropiately; for example extracting the year only to an integer column in the case of 'YEAR' or formatting it to a string 'YYYY-MM' in the case of 'MMYY'.
+The choice between datetime or date format depends on the granularity of the data as explained above.

-This arguments are also useful in the case you have a valid datetime, date or time format that is currently not included in pyreadstat.
+This arguments are also useful in the case you have a valid datetime, date or time format that is currently not recognized in pyreadstat.
-In those cases, feel free to file an issue to ask those to be added to the list.
+In those cases, feel free to file an issue to ask those to be added to the list, in the meantime you can use these arguments to do the conversion.

 ```python
 import pyreadstat